Liz Truss could freeze bills to avoid energy ‘Armageddon’

 Whoever wins, one of their first priorities will be to address the cost of living crisis.

-In an interview on BBC One on Sunday, Ms Truss moved to reassure the public that help was coming if she becomes Prime Minister, vowing to reveal a support package within a week.
+In an interview on BBC One’s Sunday with Laura Kuenssberg, Ms Truss moved to reassure the public that help was coming if she becomes prime minister, vowing to reveal a support package within a week.

 The Foreign Secretary said the rise in energy bills did not have to mean “Armageddon” this winter and declined to rule out a bills freeze for some households.

-In an interview on BBC One’s Sunday with Laura Kuenssberg, Ms Truss said: “I will act if I’m elected as prime minister.
+In the BBC interview, Ms Truss said: “I will act if I’m elected as prime minister.
 I will act immediately on bills and on energy supply because I think those two things go hand in hand.”

 Pushed on whether she would rule out an overall freeze on energy bills – a policy proposed by the Labour Party and energy companies – Ms Truss declined to do so.